denbykov/upVibe-server/docs/business/file_management.md

 If a status is:
 - "С" - go to AC 3
 - "E" - abort the operation and send the "File preparation failed" (errorCode 2) error response to the user
-- otherwise - abort the operation and send the "File is not prepared yet" (errorCode 3) error response to the user
+- otherwise - abort the operation and send the "File is not ready yet" (errorCode 3) error response to the user

 #### AC 3
 Try to find a record in the [tag_mappings](../database/tags/tag_mappings.md) table by the following filter: